CDL-Quantum/CohortProject_2020/Project_2_VQE_Molecules/README.md

 [Circuits](https://github.com/tina-seb/CohortProject_2020/blob/master/Project_2_VQE_Molecules/S5_Circuits-H2_on_IBMq-sussex.ipynb)

-On this notebook we run, using the data obtained from previous notebooks, the experiment on a 5 qubit quantum computer (Sussex) from IBMq.
+In this notebook we run, using the data obtained from previous notebooks, the experiment on a 5 qubit quantum computer (Sussex) from IBMq.
 The results show that noise affect considerably.
 However, it manages to map a considerably good curve and as soon as quantum hardware gets better it is expected to get better results.

 ## Business Application
 For the Business Application we consider several plausible applications.
 For instance: